What is a share purchase agreement? A detailed insight article from the Alston Asquith team with frequently asked questions.

 If it is a group company, you would expect an organisational chart showing the group structure.
 It is also common to request particulars of all subsidiaries of the company and the company’s interests in other companies, partnerships or businesses.

-Names and addresses of all directors and the secretary of the company, also copies of all of the contracts of employment with officers of the company.
+Names and addresses of all directors and the secretary of the company also copy of all of the contracts of employment with officers of the company.
 You would also expect details of the arrangements between the company and its officers or former officers which relate to or affect the capital, business, property, assets or liabilities of the company and its group undertakings.

 Names and addresses of all employees together with all contracts of employment, including handbooks, policies and procedures.
 It is crucial that a prospective buyer before going into the company understands, amongst other matters, the types of employees, the customer linkages and the total compensation packages.